awsdocs/amazon-sagemaker-developer-guide/doc_source/setting-up-canvas-sso.md

 ## Activate link sharing for models<a name="canvas-set-up-link-sharing"></a>

-In order to create shareable links for importing SageMaker Canvas models into SageMaker Studio, the SageMaker Domain must enable the notebook resource sharing option and have a valid Amazon S3 sharing location\.
-If you delete the Amazon S3 sharing location specified in your SageMaker Domain, or if you specify a non\-existent Amazon S3 location, you cannot create shareable links for SageMaker Canvas models\.
+In order to create shareable links for importing SageMaker Canvas models into Amazon SageMaker Studio, the Amazon SageMaker Domain must turn on the notebook resource sharing option and have a valid Amazon S3 sharing location\.
+If you delete the Amazon S3 sharing location specified in your Domain, or if you specify a nonexistent Amazon S3 location, you cannot create shareable links for SageMaker Canvas models\.

-If you choose the **Quick setup** when creating your SageMaker Domain, SageMaker provides a default Amazon S3 location for resource sharing and automatically enables notebook resource sharing\.
+If you choose the **Quick setup** when creating your Domain, SageMaker provides a default Amazon S3 location for resource sharing and automatically turns on notebook resource sharing\.

-If you choose the **Standard setup** when creating your SageMaker Domain, configure the following options when setting up the **Notebook Sharing Configuration**:
+If you choose the **Standard setup** when creating your Domain, configure the following options when setting up the **Notebook Sharing Configuration**:

 1. For **Shareable notebook resources**, turn on **Enable notebook resource sharing**\.

-1. For **S3 location for shareable notebook resources**, enter either the default bucket already provided or enter a valid Amazon S3 path of your choice\.
+1. For **S3 location for shareable notebook resources**, enter either the default bucket already provided or a valid Amazon S3 path of your choice\.

-The **Notebook Sharing Configuration** for your SageMaker Domain should look like the following screenshot, with **Enable notebook resource sharing** turned on and an Amazon S3 path entered for the **S3 location for shareable notebook resources** field\.
+The **Notebook Sharing Configuration** for your Domain should look like the following screenshot, with **Enable notebook resource sharing** turned on and an Amazon S3 path entered for the **S3 location for shareable notebook resources** field\.

-![\[Screenshot of the Notebook Sharing Configuration in the SageMaker Domain console with notebook resource sharing enabled and an example Amazon S3 location.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/canvas/canvas-notebook-sharing-config.png)
+![\[Screenshot of the Shareable notebook resources screen in the SageMaker Domain console with notebook resource sharing turned on and an example Amazon S3 location.\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/canvas/canvas-notebook-sharing-config.png)